Can This Small Citrus Supercharge Your Pet's Health?

 - Kumquats also offer different vitamins and minerals, including vitamins C and beta-carotene (vitamin A precursor), calcium and phosphorus

-Editor's Note: This article was originally published January 25, 2024.
+Editor's Note: This article is a reprint.
+It was originally published January 25, 2024.

 If you’ve never tasted kumquats (Citrus japonica) before, you’re in for a pleasant surprise.
 These oval-shaped citrus fruits appear like tiny oranges, just about the size of a grape or olive, and have a soft, sweet skin, a slightly bitter flesh and tart juice.1 They’re very versatile, and are usually added to relishes and sauces, salads or even as an ingredient in pastries.
 Kumquats can also be used to make delicious jams and marmalades.